-I've read enough e-mails to know that many college students could benefit from some guidelines for writing an e-mail to a professor.
+I've read enough e-mails to know that many college students could benefit from some guidelines for writing to a professor.
 Here they are:

 Write from your college or university e-mail account.
 That immediately lets your professor see that your e-mail is legitimate and not spam.
 The cryptic or cutesy or salacious personal e-mail address that might be okay when you send an e-mail to a friend is not appropriate when you're writing to a professor.